The FCC Is Preparing To Weaken the Definition of Broadband - Slashdot

 Yes.
 These monopoly agreements must be declared illegal at the federal level, with an actual law which overrides state law.
 If we can't even manage that, we literally cannot fix this problem.

 You might want to look up the term 'natural monopoly'.
 Even in places where there is no legally enforced local monopoly, you almost always see a monopoly or, at best, a duopoly.
 Laying cable to houses is expensive.
 You typically only see a return on investment after 5-10 years.
-That's fine for a telecoms or cable monopoly, because they know that in 10 years they'll still be the default choice for you (or, at worst, they have a 50-50 chance of being your first choice, so if they install 100 lines they'll
+That's fine for a telecoms or cable monopoly, because they know that in 10 years they'll still be the default choice for you (or, at worst, they have a 50-50 chance of being your first choice, so if they install 100 lines they'll expect at least 50 customers).
+It's not a great business model for anyone else.

+In the UK, the places where we have a duopoly exist because the government prevented our national telco monopoly from offering TV services, which allowed a bunch of regional monopoly cable companies to start up.
+We only saw two trying to compete in a handful of places, because it's very hard to compete with an incumbent and much cheaper to start a new company somewhere where there isn't competition.
+These local monopolies gradually merged and now we have precisely one cable company for the entire country.

+The biggest improvement to competition for our ISPs came from two things.
+The first was splitting the telco monopoly into wholesale and retail arms, with a requirement that the wholesale arm offers other ISPs access to their products at the same rate that they offer them to their retail arm (this at least gives us the illusion of competition, though you really have lots of companies offering basically the same thing for basically the same price, with the price set by a third party).

 Re: (Score:2)